apmuthu/phpprojects/README.md

 * `gxlate` - PHP Function for Google Translation of single string without using Google Translate API
 * `ip.php` - Obtain your public / private ip
 * `iprec.php` - Store your public / private ip in a text file on the server and retrieve at will
+* `perm.php` - Set folders to 755 and files to 644 permissions recursively
 ````
 pubip=`wget -qO- http://www.apmuthu.com/ip.php`
 ````